-Everyone knows induction videos are a perfect way to introduce new employees to what a company offers.
-But unfortunately, for the most part, particularly those produced in the noughties, many of these videos are cringe-worthy, boring and uninspiring.
+Everyone knows induction videos are a perfect way to introduce new employees to the company.
+But unfortunately, for the most part, particularly those produced in the early 2000s, many of these videos are cringe-worthy, boring and uninspiring.

 “People learn nothing when they’re asleep and very little when they’re bored.”